Abdelrhman98/voucher__pool/README.md

-# rakhaa-backend
+# voucher_pool-backend

 **to start app**
 - npm i
 - npm start

+For call api with samples
+  -  you can install rest-client in visual studio code
+  - open __http__ folder to test apis